Posted 03.22.2020 by Meghan Crawford

 This formula starts to fall apart unless you’re dealing in money on both ends – which is often just not the case with social media.

 Social media ROI isn’t always measured in dollars and cents.
 And because marketing tactics can vary so much from business to business and platform to platform, it’s hard to determine a single ROI benchmark that works for everything across the board.
-Instead, you need to operate from an expanded definition of ROI.

 Let’s break it down and define the various components, shall we?